Davelin01/Convenience_Stores_MySQL/README.md

 **Business Insights**
 - **COLD & ALLERGY** is the highest-selling category by a significant margin.
 Prioritize inventory and promotions here for steady turnover.
 - **CONFECTIONS** is a reliably popular impulse-buy and repeat-purchase category.
-Keep shelves well-stocked and consider seasonal promotions.
+We should keep shelves well-stocked and consider seasonal promotions.
 - **SEWING & CRAFTS** shows unexpectedly high engagement and has potential for niche marketing, community events, or further product expansion.

 ---